CluelessBiker/project4-print-statements/README.md

 Django was then throwing an error, as the CSRF token had been added incorrectly to the form field.

+After adding a "categories" field to my Artprints model, I then received an error message when trying to migrate the changes, as it was a required field & no default foreignkey was provided.
+I added a default field, assuming I could name a category, and this in turn caused a whole new string of error messages.
+After updating the field, I was unable to migrate the changes still, as the error kept persisting.
+I looked up how to revert the migrations on [Stackoverflow](https://stackoverflow.com/questions/32123477/how-to-revert-the-last-migration) using the following command: ```./manage.py migrate artprints zero```, but this did not resolve the issue.
+After consulting with a fellow student who had experienced something similar, [Mats Simonsson](https://github.com/Pelikantapeten), I then deleted the files out of the migrations folder within my app folder.
+As I had not yet pupolated the databases with a significant amount of information, this seemed like a reasonable fix.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.